-The manager features are only available on Business plans (Pro, Enterprise, and Premium).
+The manager features are only available on Business plans (Pro, Enterprise, Team and Premium).
 You can manage your current plan on your account page.

 First, to get started on SymfonyInsight as a team, have a look at the Getting started as a team tutorial that will guide you through the basic configuration of the product and how to add your team as collaborators on your projects.